 Additionally, in 2017 Alice Walton spearheaded a family foundation gift that provided $120 million to establish a School of Art at the University of Arkansas, creating the first and only accredited, collegiate school of art in the state.

-In addition to the Institute, the formation of a new degree-granting non-profit Whole Health School of Medicine and Health Sciences was recently announced, supporting Alice Walton’s broader vision for how the power of the arts, nature, well-designed spaces, and a whole health approach can affect wellbeing.
+In addition to the institute, the formation of a new degree-granting non-profit Alice L. Walton School of Medicine was recently announced, supporting Alice’s broader vision for how the power of the arts, nature, well-designed spaces, and a whole health approach can affect well-being.

 Learn more at AliceWalton.org.